Class Action Lawyer: Answers to Questions About Class Action Lawsuits

 - the persons affected are so numerous as to make it impracticable to bring them all before the court.

 Depending upon the type of class action, resolution of the lawsuit binds all members of the class certified by the Court.
 Under federal law, the rules governing class actions are found in Federal Rule of Civil Procedure 23.

 Many of our cases started as the result of complaints by one or a handful of persons.
 If you have been harmed by a fraud, defective product, illegal conduct, or a deceptive practice, please feel free to contact us.

-- consumers who purchased the same defective product or were harmed by unfair business practices committed by a corporation;
+- consumers who purchased the same defective product or who were deceived by the same false advertising or manipulative business practices;

-What are the public policy reasons supporting class action lawsuits?
+What are the public policy reasons supporting class action suits?